 Earned the nickname “Smoke” because that’s what other drivers saw coming from his tires as he steered through turns on asphalt tracks.
 He is also referred to as the “Rushville Rocket,” “Tony the Tiger,” “The Columbus Comet” and “Big Orange.”

-Timeline: 1979 - Stewart wins first his competitive race in a go-kart in Westport, Indiana.
+1979 - Stewart wins his first competitive race in a go-kart in Westport, Indiana.

 1980 - Wins his first championship at age eight in a go-kart.